kenfabguzram/kenfabguzram/README.md

 # 💫 About Me:
-🔭 I am an advanced student of computing engineering, currently working in personal projects and learning about cloud computing fundamentals and automation skills. <br>👯 I’m looking to collaborate on projects related with AI, VR and Accessibility.<br>🌱 I’m currently learning AI tools to improve my productivity.<br>💬 Ask me about the importance of accessibility in my daily life!
+🔭 I am an advanced student of Computing Engineering at Tecnológico de Costa Rica, currently working in personal projects and learning about cloud computing fundamentals and automation skills. <br>👯 I’m looking to collaborate on projects related with AI, VR and Accessibility.<br>🌱 I’m currently learning AI tools to improve my productivity.<br>💬 Ask me about the importance of accessibility in my daily life!

 ## 🌐 Socials: